evancz/guide.elm-lang.org/README.md

 There are many ways to improve this book.
 Many of them require structural changes that would present concepts in a better order.
 Changes like this are quite difficult, especially in a collaborative way.
 I want the book to come out coherent more than I want it to address every possible concern.

-So the kind of PRs that are practical to handle include:
+**If you want to make a PR**, the kinds of PRs that are practical to handle include:

 - Fixing misspellings
 - Fixing broken links